GabrilH/Aguda-Compiler/aguda-compiler/README.md

 ### How to interpret the test suit output

-The test suit generates three different logs, one for each type of test.
-The logs consist of the following:
+The test suit generates three different logs inside the folder `test/logs`, one for each type of test.
+Each log consists of the following:
 - Log header:

     - Type-of-test